ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 Values, both the additional Reference Values and the Endorsed values, if any, are accepted.

 The first successfully matched member-record from the `reference-endorsed-record` series terminates evaluation.
-If none of the additional Reference Values are accepted, then the entire triple fails to accept any Claims.
+If none of the member-records in this series is matched, then the entire triple fails to accept any Claims.

 ~~~ cddl